ProximaCentauri-star/Cosmic-Serenity/README.md

 Official Github page for downloads and update for the KSP mod Cosmic Serenity

 ## Synopsis
-Cosmic Serenity is a mod that expands on the Kerbal universe giving the user a more complete experience as they'll be able to explore the stars to countless new worlds
+Cosmic Serenity is a mod that expands on the Kerbal universe giving the user a more complete experience as they'll be able to explore the stars to countless new worlds.
+Embark on a brand new journey and explore the worlds that awaits you !